unionai/unionai-docs/source/data-plane-setup/data-plane-setup-on-azure.md

 6. "Name" is your choice, but we recommend `union-access`
 7. Set "Audience" to `us-east-2:ad71bce5-161b-4430-85a5-7ea84a941e6a`

-## Create a Microsoft Entra group for Cluster Administration
+## Create a Microsoft Entra group for cluster administration

 Union uses [Microsoft Entra for AKS authentication and Kubernetes RBAC for authorization](https://learn.microsoft.com/en-us/azure/aks/azure-ad-rbac?tabs=portal).
 A Microsoft Entra group for cluster admins that includes the previously created Microsoft Entra Applicaiton's service principal.